makersacademy/frontend-api-challenge/README.md

 ## How to install
 1. Clone the repo: `git clone https://github.com/BecaLParker/frontend-api-challenge`
-2. cd to directory
+2. cd to directory frontend-api-challenge

 You can run the testing ....
- - open specrunner.html in a browser
+ - open SpecRunner.html in a browser

 Interact as a user by ...
  - open index.html in a browser and follow the onscreen instructions